sg1705/prettier-eslint-vscode-airbnb-demo/README.md

-# Configuring Prettier, ESLint and AirBnb style for TypeScript in VSCode
+# Configuring Prettier, ESLint and AirBnb style for TypeScript projects in VSCode

-1. Turn on the Prettier extension in VSCode
-   Prettier is a code formatter and a VSCode extension.
-It allows teams to establish code formatting rules, and then it enforces those rules.

-2. Install prettier npm package
+## 1. Install prettier npm package

 ```
 npm install --save-dev prettier
 ```

+2. Turn on the Prettier extension in VSCode
+   Prettier is a code formatter and a VSCode extension.
+It allows teams to establish code formatting rules, and then it enforces those rules.

-3. Configure VSCode for formatting on save.
+3) Configure VSCode for formatting on save.
    In Workspace setting, check on "Format on Save" .
 This creates a file in .vscode/settings.json Add the following to the file